 Warnings about heavy metal or pollutant toxicity due to consumption of sea vegetables are understandable.
 If sea vegetables soak up all the beneficial compounds floating around our oceans, it seems plausible that they’d also absorb the bad stuff – mercury, arsenic, lead, etc. Most studies have shown that heavy metal toxicity via seaweed consumption just doesn’t really happen.
 Only one type, called hijiki, has consistently been shown to possess levels of heavy metals, especially arsenic, that approach toxicity.
 Avoid hijiki and you should be okay.

-I wish I could give accurate, precise figures for mineral and nutrient content of sea vegetables, but I can’t in good conscience.
-To me, though, that adds a bit of excitement to eating.
-You know it’s sustained multiple cultures over multiple time periods, and you know it contains the full range of essential minerals – you just do not have the hard numbers in front of you.
-Well, neither did Grok, nor the Vikings, nor the Pacific Islanders, nor the chronic disease-free Japanese villagers munching on this stuff on a daily basis.
+Although we don’t have precise mineral composition numbers for most seaweeds, we know they’re good for us.
+You know it’s sustained multiple cultures over multiple time periods, and you know it contains the full range of essential minerals—you just do not have the hard numbers in front of you.
+Well, neither did the Vikings, nor the Pacific Islanders, nor the chronic disease-free Japanese villagers munching on this stuff on a daily basis.
 It was just there and it was edible and apparently nourishing.
 I’ll for one continue to get some of my veggies from the sea.

 Mark Sisson is the founder of Mark’s Daily Apple, godfather to the Primal food and lifestyle movement, and the New York Times bestselling author of The Keto Reset Diet.
 His latest book is Keto for Life, where he discusses how he combines the keto diet with a Primal lifestyle for optimal health and longevity.
 Mark is the author of numerous other books as well, including The Primal Blueprint, which was credited with turbocharging the growth of the primal/paleo movement back in 2009.
 After spending three decades researching and educating folks on why food is the key component to achieving and maintaining optimal wellness, Mark launched Primal Kitchen, a real-food company that creates Primal/paleo, keto, and Whole30-friendly kitchen staples.